agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 something I can fit in, and do it.
 Then I move the task to **Done**.

-The **Learning** column is special, it is where I store links to things I want to read, but did not have time to when I encounter them.
+The **Learning** column is special, it is where I store links to things I want to read, but did not have time to when I encountered them.
 If I'm honest, it's mostly a place where I store links I find on Twitter when I'm on my phone.

 ## Capturing Tasks